 Hand Fellowship Curriculum

-The conference schedule will be established and posted at the beginning of each year.
-Calendar invitations will be sent to all faculty, fellows, and rotating residents and included in a shared calendar.
+It will be established and posted at the beginning of each year.
+Calendar invitations will be sent to all faculty, fellows, and rotating residents, and will be included in a shared calendar.

 Tuesday Morning Core Didactics